jdonszelmann/masters-thesis/docs/questions.md

 # Questions

-title: A generic format for code viewer services
+title: A generic format for code exploration services

 TODO: talk to Hendrik van Antwerpen about Github
 TODO: Peter Mosses